My process as a copywriter for sustainable businesses

 When you think of a writer, you may imagine a tortured soul with a faraway look, wandering lonely heaths in search of inspiration.

-The reality is that writing is a job like any other.
-And to get consistent results, you need a process.
+The reality is that to get consistent results as a copywriter for sustainable businesses, you need a process.
 Here’s mine:

 A brief, a brief, my kingdom for a brief!